-OCR Level 2 Cambridge Technical Certificate in Engineering at a glance
+OCR Level 2 Cambridge Technical Award in Sport and Physical Activity at a glance

-Qualification number 603/0422/4 OCR Entry code 05887 First registration date 01/09/17 01/09/17 Guided Learning Hours (GLH) 180 UCAS points N/A Total Qualification Time (TQT) 251 Performance See Section 2: Exam sessions each year January and June Eligible for funding It's designed to meet funding requirements 19 study programme Entry requirements It is recommend There are no formal entry requirements for this qualification.
+Qualification number (QN) 603/1923/9 OCR Entry code 05889 First registration date 01/09/2017 Approved age range 16-18, 19+ Guided Learning Hours (GLH) 90 UCAS points Not applicable Total Qualification Time (TQT) 114 Performance information Not applicable Exam sessions each year Not applicable Eligible for funding It's designed to meet the funding requirements of a 16- 19 study programme.

+Entry requirements There are no formal entry requirements for this qualification.
 It is recommended that learners have, or are working towards, a grade 4/grade C or above in maths and English GCSEs.
-This qualification has been designed For learners who are on a 16-19 study programme To meet the Department for Education's characteristics for the Technical Certificate category of the 16-19 performance tables.
-This qualification is suitable for learners Who want to progress into engineering-related apprenticeships Who want to progress into employment.
-Qualification structure Learners must achieve a total of 3 mandatory units.
-Assessment method/model Units 1 and 2 are assessed by exam and marked by us.
-Your centre staff will internally assess the other unit and we will moderate them.
-Grading Unit 1 is graded achieved / not achieved.
-All the other units are graded Pass, Merit and Distinction.
-The qualification is graded Pass, Merit, Distinction and Distinction.
-Examination resits Learners can re the qualification nit once before they complete Repeat submission of learner's work · Employer engagement this qualification units (where rel .
-Further information are engaged in the delivery of on can be found in the individual avolving employers in teaching,
+This qualification has been designed For learners who are on a 16-19 study programme This qualification is suitable for learners Who want to progress into Sport and Physical Activity-related apprenticeships Who want to progress into employment Who want to progress on to further education.

+Qualification Learners must achieve a total of 2 mandatory units. structure

+Assessment method/model Your centre staff will internally assess the units and we will moderate them.
+Grading The units are graded Pass, Merit or Distinction.
+The qualification is graded Pass, Merit, Distinction.

+Examination resits Not applicable.
+Repeat submission of learner's work If you and the learner feel they haven't performed at their best during the assessment, the learner can, at your discretion, improve their work and resubmit it to you for assessment.
+You must follow our requirements on authenticity and feedback section 8.
+Employer This is not a requirement for the Award but it may help to engage

+Employer This is not a requirement for the Award but it may help to engage engagement and motivate learners.